-She was also the Principal Investigator on a recently completed grant funded by the California Tobacco-Related Disease Research Program (TRDRP) to investigate influences of youth exposure to tobacco outlets in their daily lives on their tobacco use behaviors and perceptions using Geographical Ecological Momentary Assessment (GEMA).
-She been the principal investigator and a co-investigator on many other quantitative and qualitative projects focusing on tobacco, alcohol, marijuana, and other substance use among young people as well as minority populations including race/ethnic and sexual and gender minorities.
+She is also the Principal Investigator on a grant funded by the California Tobacco-Related Disease Research Program (TRDRP) to investigate influences of adolescents’ exposure to tobacco outlets in their daily lives on their tobacco and nicotine use behaviors and perceptions.
+This study uses observations of tobacco outlets and geographical momentary assessment (GMA) methods to track adolescents’ movements and behaviors in their activity spaces.